mukoshi/earthquake-dashboard/README.md

 ```shell
 node server.js
 ```
-There should be data coming from the serial port in the form “xx xx”.
+On the COM4 path, data should come from the serial port in the form of “xx xx” in the 2000000 band.
 The first data represents the angle, the second data the temperature.